BBC apologises to Farage over 'inaccurate' Coutts bank account story

 It told readers that the headline and article had been updated to reflect the fact that the “closure of Nigel Farage’s bank account came from a source”.

-The BBC also issued a separate apology to Mrl Farage over its Coutts story.
+The BBC also issued a separate apology to Mr Farage over its Coutts story.

 The information on which we based our reporting on Nigel Farage and his bank accounts came from a trusted and senior source.
 However the information turned out to be incomplete and inaccurate.
 Therefore I would like to apologise to Mr Farage.— Simon Jack (@BBCSimonJack) July 24, 2023